If I can squeeze it in today, I will explain to you what happened to your cowboys yesterday afternoon against the Philadelphia McNabs.

 Right, right.

-I I I would say the the the conservatives today in America aren't out there on the fringe.
+I would say the conservatives today in America aren't out there on the fringe.

 Conservatives have the compassion to tell people less fortunate than us how to change their circumstances, how to educate them, how to teach them, because we believe, as conservatives, in the full potential of every human being based on how much that human being wants it.